 In 2016, Bach composed a choral piece using texts from journalist Jon Krakauer’s nonfiction book, “Missoula: Rape and the Justice System in a College Town.”
 Krakauer called the music “haunting and disturbing and beautiful.”
 In 2018, the Seattle Collaborative Orchestra premiered her uptempo orchestral piece, “Chocolate,” to finish out one of its concerts.

-Bach works as a freelance composer as well as a staff teacher for cello and piano at the Oregon Music Academy and Rose City Music Academy in the Portland area.
-When she's not playing, writing, or teaching music, she enjoys eating pizza while watching movies or playing video games with her orange tabby cat sleeping on her lap.
+Now, Bach works as a freelance composer as well as a staff teacher for cello and piano at the Oregon Music Academy and Rose City Music Academy in the Portland area.
+When she's not playing, writing, or teaching music, she enjoys eating pizza while watching movies or playing video games, and spending lots of time with her two orange tabby cats.